aGIToz/KerasDnCNN/README.md

 ## Functionality
 - This project is  useful to denoise an image, if the noise level in an image is known or estimated.

-- This project is also useful to know **"How to create custom loss, custom real time data-augmentation flow and custom learning rate scheduler in keras?"**.
-I had a hard time figuring it out  myself.
+- This project is also useful to know **"How to create custom loss, custom real time data-augmentation flow and custom learning rate scheduler in keras?"**, check kDnCNN.py for that, I had a hard time figuring it out  myself.

 ## Requirments
-- python 3, keras 2, OpenCV 3 were being used for development.
+- python 3, keras 2(tf-backend), OpenCV 3 were being used for development.

 ## Commands
 ``` shell